sunnyjoel/Todo-List/TODO-LIST-APP/README.md

 ### **Prerequisites**
 - Node.js (for the React frontend)
 - Java 17+ (for the Spring Boot backend)
+- Maven: Included in the Spring Boot project setup or can be installed separately.
 - MySQL (for the database)
 - Git (to clone the repository)
+- IDE (e.g., IntelliJ IDEA): Recommended for Java development.
+- npm (for package management in the React frontend)

 ---